quentingaeschlin/IPI-Protocol-Universal/methodology/DEFAULT_PENALTY.md

 1. Submit a new **Primary Data** audit.
 2. Have the data verified by an authorized [CE Marking Notified Body](https://single-market-economy.ec.europa.eu).
 3. Anchor the new **Verifiable Credential** on the blockchain.
-*The VAT rate is updated in the national tax system within 24 hours of the new block confirmation.*

 ---